What is phantom power (and when do you need it)?

 What is phantom power?

-You’ll usually hear the term when people are talking about microphones and other devices that transport or convert audio signals, but also need a power source in order to work properly.
-Phantom power supplies electricity along the same cables being used to transmit audio signals so you don’t have to worry about getting that power from somewhere else—this is where the term “phantom” comes from.
+Phantom power is a direct current (DC)—a continuous flow of electricity in a single direction—that’s used to power a range of electronics.
+Because it’s supplied along the same cables being used to transmit audio signals, you don’t have to worry about getting that power from somewhere else; this is where the term “phantom” comes from.

-Phantom power employs direct current (DC), a continuous flow of electricity in a single direction that’s used to power a range of electronics; the general standard needed by microphones is around 48 volts of direct current.
-While the concept was first applied to the copper wiring of telephone landlines in the early 1900s, it would later eliminate the need for bulky power supplies when working with condenser microphones in the 1960s and beyond, as tape recorder preamps and mixing boards would act as the source of power as well as the receiver for recorded signals.
+While the concept was first applied to the copper wiring of telephone landlines in the early 1900s, it would later eliminate the need for bulky power supplies when working with various microphones in the 1960s and beyond, as tape recorder preamps and mixing boards would act as the power source as well as the receiver for recorded signals.

 These days, a mixer or audio interface will often supply phantom power, and the electricity passes through pins 2 and 3 of a balanced XLR cable.
-A lot of audio interfaces used for recording will have a button marked “+48V” or “P48”—this signifies your phantom power option, since 48 volts is the maximum amount needed.
+A lot of audio interfaces used for home and studio recording will have a button that you can press marked “+48V” or “P48”—this signifies your phantom power option, since 48 volts is the maximum amount needed.

 When and why you need it

 On the other hand, dynamic microphones don’t need any phantom power because their simpler design has no “active” circuitry that requires an electric charge.
-While activating it won’t mess with a modern dynamic microphone (it basically ignores the voltage coming through), you may want to be more careful when handling older, more delicate microphones that can potentially be damaged by its presence.
+While activating it won’t mess with a modern dynamic microphone, as it basically ignores the voltage coming through, you may want to be more careful when handling older, more delicate mics (like vintage ribbon mics) that can potentially be damaged by its presence.
 Very spooky indeed!

 Do you have any questions about what we’ve covered above?
-What topics in recording and music production would you like to see us explore next?
-Let us know in the comments below.
+What other topics in audio technology and music production would you like to see us explore next?
+Start a conversation with us and an ever-growing community of music creators via the Splice Discord.

 Matteo Malinverno Matteo Malinverno is a New York-based music producer currently working on the Content team at Splice.